varvet/serenade.js/reference/define_event.md

 ---

 Events can be useful for any number of things.
-Serenade uses them internally to keep automatically update the DOM when your model data changes.
-Serenade provides `Serenade.defineEvent`, which can be used to declare that an object has an event:
+Serenade uses them internally to automatically update the DOM when your model data changes.
+Serenade provides `Serenade.defineEvent`, which can be used to declare that an object has an
+event:

 ``` javascript
 var object = {}